Even with a modest level of ambition behind it, managing social media for a business is a mammoth task.

 When producing content, place each piece into one of two categories: evergreen, or ephemeral.
 Evergreen content is high-quality and applicable throughout the year.
 Great evergreen content will bring in traffic indefinitely, and you can link to it semi-regularly without it losing value.
 Ephemeral content is time-sensitive: it brings in a lot of attention, but only for a short while, or at a particular time of the year (think Christmas content).

 Social Media Hack #4: Set up a social chatbot

 Chatbots aren’t magical, and they can’t completely supplant people, but they are excellent for handling certain types of task: namely answering frequent questions, taking orders, and helping visitors navigate your site.
 The more of those tasks are handled automatically, the more time you’ll have to spend on the things that can’t be automated.

-If you run a website on something like WordPress, you have plenty of options out there: here’s a selection to get you started.
+If you run a website or a blog on something like WordPress, you have plenty of options out there: here’s a selection to get you started.
 If your site is actually a dedicated ecommerce store, then you’ll have more sales-centric options: for instance, anyone who uses Shopify’s snappy store designer can simply install the Messenger Chatbot Marketing app.
 Get everything configured, and you can just let it run for you, with you there to step in if anything goes wrong.

 Social Media Hack #5: Encourage UGC

 UGC is user-generated content, so anything that your followers produce — whether it’s on your behalf, or simply featuring your business in some way.
 Think of reviews, testimonials, pieces of artwork, direct recommendations, blog posts, etc. UGC is incredibly powerful because you barely need to do anything for it once it’s happening.
 If you can spur people to produce content, all you need to do is curate it to a basic degree.